EmanSza/tmi-handler/readme.md

 # Command Files
 Command Files are designed to be flexible on your side

+All parameters as inside objects, so you can remove/add them as you need
 ```js
 // Inside your command folder create a command file called whatever
 module.exports = {